360macky/bot/README.md

 pip install -r requirements.txt
 ```

-## 📦 Deployment

-You can deploy the bot on many platforms like [Google Cloud](https://cloud.google.com/), [Heroku](https://www.heroku.com/), [AWS](https://aws.amazon.com/), [Vercel](https://vercel.com/), etc.

-You need to create a cron job to run the script every day (or whenever you want).
-A cron job is like a task scheduler that runs a script at a specific time, or at a specific interval.
+### Creating a cron job

 In Mac OS, you can use the `crontab` command to create a cron job.
 In Linux, you can use the `cron` command.
 In Windows, you can use the `Task Scheduler` to create a cron job.

+## 📦 Deployment

+You can deploy the bot on many platforms like [Google Cloud](https://cloud.google.com/), [Heroku](https://www.heroku.com/), [AWS](https://aws.amazon.com/), [Vercel](https://vercel.com/), etc.

+It would only need a Python environment to run the script, and the packages installed.